statonjr/playground/README.md

 ## Usage

-Clone the repo, then run:
+- Clone the repo, then run:

 ```
 lein cljsbuild auto
 ```

+- Copy `main.css` into `target/main.css`.
-Open `target/index.html` to see the output.
+- Open `target/index.html` to see the output.

 ## Current Progress